lukehalley/MigrateChart/outreach/projects/_QUICK_COPY_PASTE.md

 ### 3. @ParagonTweaks (180K app downloads)
 ```
 Hey!
-I'm Luke—been working with the @MigrateFun guys on helping projects with post-migration analytics.
+I'm Luke.
+Been working with the @MigrateFun team (Adam, Chris, Jake) on helping projects with analytics post-migration.

-Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
-With 180K+ downloads, showing investors complete price action probably matters.
+With 180K+ downloads, I imagine showing investors the complete price action across your migration probably matters.
+Built https://migrate-chart.fun for this — currently working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.

-Happy to share what we built if it's helpful.
+Happy to share if helpful.
 ```

 ### 4. @rainmakerdotfun (highest engagement)
 ```
 Hey!
-I'm Luke—been chatting with Adam and Chris from @MigrateFun about helping projects post-migration.
+I'm Luke — been talking with Adam and Chris from @MigrateFun about post-migration tools that help projects.

-Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
-Shows holders complete price action across migrations.
+I built https://migrate-chart.fun to show holders complete price action across migrations.
+Working with @dev_skill_issue (@ZeraLabs) and @notorious_d_e_v (@PayAINetwork) on it.

-Happy to share if interested!
+Congrats on the upcoming migration!
+Happy to share what we've put together.
 ```

 ### 5. @AgentNyla (AI agent, VC potential)
 ```
 Hey!
-I'm Luke—been working with the @MigrateFun team on post-migration tools.
+I'm Luke.
+Been working with the @MigrateFun guys on post-migration analytics tools.

-Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
-Shows complete price history for holders and investors.
+Built https://migrate-chart.fun to show complete price history for holders and investors.
+Currently working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.

-Want to see it?
+@notorious_d_e_v mentioned it could help migrating projects.
+Want to check it out?
 ```

 ### 6. @Akasha_Rising (27-day window)
 ```
 Hey!
-I'm Luke—been chatting with Adam McBride and the @MigrateFun guys about helping projects.
+I'm Luke — been chatting with Adam McBride and the @MigrateFun team about helping projects.

-Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
-Shows holders complete price action to help with decision-making.
+I built https://migrate-chart.fun for @ZeraLabs and @PayAINetwork (working with @dev_skill_issue and @notorious_d_e_v).
+Shows holders complete price action which helps with decision-making during longer migration windows.

-Happy to share if useful.
+Your 27-day window is smart — happy to share if this would be useful.
 ```

 ### 7. @realisworlds (gaming project)
 ```
 Hey!
-I'm Luke—been working with the @MigrateFun team on helping projects post-migration.
+I'm Luke.
+Been working with the @MigrateFun team on helping projects post-migration.

-Built https://migrate-chart.fun—working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
-Shows complete price action for holders and partners.
+Built https://migrate-chart.fun — working with @dev_skill_issue from @ZeraLabs and @notorious_d_e_v from @PayAINetwork.
+It shows complete price action across migrations, which is useful for holders and potential partners.

-Might help with your gaming community.
-Want to see?
+Might help with your gaming community!
 ```

 ---